City Clerk Election Information

 to schedule an appointment to take out and/or file nomination papers.

 Additional information about the General Municipal Election, including candidate and voter assistance information will be posted to the website as it becomes available throughout the election season.
-Please contact Dawn Abrahamson, City Clerk,
+Please contact Dawn G. Abrahamson, City Clerk,

 if you have questions regarding the upcoming election.

 Voters qualify for registration by being a U.S. citizen, aged 18 years or older, a resident of Vallejo, and neither in prison nor on parole for a felony conviction.
 Re-registration is required if you have moved since you last registered, changed your name, or changed your political party affiliation.

 The registration deadline is 15 days before an election.
 You may register to vote online at the California Secretary of State's website